Finding 5 — How young voters actually vote (the ROI spine)

 How voters actually voted — by age cohort, over time

-Youth 18-29 method preference by race × gender (pooled 2000-2024)
+Youth 18-29 before-Election-Day voting by race × gender (pooled 2000-2024)

 The state-availability cut (the ROI-relevant view)

 Does youth uptake change when a state offers early or mail voting?
-We compare universal vote-by-mail states (CA, CO, HI, NV, OR, UT, VT, WA) — where mail is the default delivery — against all other states, pooled across 2020-2024 when universal VBM was broadly established.
+We compare universal vote-by-mail (VBM) states (CA, CO, HI, NV, OR, UT, VT, WA) — where mail is the default delivery — against all other states, pooled across 2020-2024 when universal VBM was broadly established.[6]

 How registered youth registered (VOREGHOW by channel)